 “The gospel calls, asking of us to be close to the smallest and forsaken, to give them concrete hope, and not just tell them: have courage, be patient.”

-The following Tuesday, he will travel to Washington, D.C., as if to sharpen the point that his own diplomatic intervention as the “go between” for Raul Castro and Barack Obama makes him one of the very few successful global leaders today.
+The following Tuesday, he will travel to Washington, D.C., as if to sharpen the point that his diplomatic intervention as the “go-between” for Raul Castro and Barack Obama makes him one of the very few successful global leaders today.

-Nothing in Jorge Bergoglio’s life as a Jesuit priest would have forecast that he would become pope, or even a bishop.
-His papacy is not the result of a career in bureaucracy, diplomacy or a professorship on a university faculty.
+Nothing in Jorge Bergoglio’s life as a Jesuit priest would have forecast that he would become Pope or even a bishop.
+His papacy is not the result of a career in bureaucracy, diplomacy, or a university faculty professorship.